Miniature Dachshund Puppies for Sale in Statesville, NC

 Q:Can Statesville families visit the farm before choosing a Miniature Dachshund?

 A:We do visits by appointment, and we set it up that way so we have time to actually show you around.
 That means a walk through the farm on the rolling hills of Central Ohio, time in the climate-controlled kennel, meeting the family, and sitting with the puppies before you make any decisions.
-Families who come out from Statesville and Piedmont North Carolina tell us that time together answered questions they didn't even know they had.
+Families who come out from the North Carolina Piedmont tell us that time together answered questions they didn't know they had.
 For families who can't make the trip, we're happy to do a virtual tour so you can see the farm, the kennel, and the puppies from home.

 Q:Why do Statesville families choose The Puppy Lodge for their Miniature Dachshund?